seanhess/seanhess.github.com/_posts/2012-02-01-mongodb_relational.md

 function commentsBetweenTimes(start, end) {
     return db.comments.find({"created": {$gte: start, $lt: end}).toArray()
 }
 {% endhighlight %}

-While our postWithAllComments function requires a 2-step query (a join), it's very fast.
-Everything comes out of memory, from an index (make sure to index the fields you use).
-The other functions are fast or faster and are easy to write.
+While our postWithAllComments function requires 2 queries, it's very fast.
+Everything comes out of memory, and from an index.
+The other functions are as fast or faster and are easy to write.

 Many-to-Many Relationships
 --------------------------